bpf99/bpf99.github.io/Battletabs/index.md

 - Tournament winner
   - Although most other tournaments I lose in semis from bad luck or nerves
 - Beta tester
-- One of the 5 best players in the world (rated third by Flyspeck101)
+- One of the 3 best players in the world
   - Over 80% winrate
   - Able to play any playstyle in the game
   - Creator of many heavily used fleets and meta counters